Core Endpoint

 url string required URL to scrape

-formats string[] ["markdown"] markdown, html, rawHtml, plainText, links, json
+formats string[] ["markdown"] markdown, html, rawHtml, plainText, links, json, summary

 onlyMainContent boolean true Remove nav, footer, and boilerplate before conversion